masiki726/Operating-Systems/index.md

 ## Header 2
 Microsoft Windows Operating System includes tools such as Web Notes, which allows users to mark up websites, and reading View, which allows users to view certain websites without a bunch of ads.
 It also manages the computer's central processing unit, memory, disk drives, and printers, establishes a user interface, and executes and provides services for applications software.
 ### Header 3
+Linux is a minimal operating system not for users but for programmers.
+It was not designed with some specific purpose in mind but now serves as a reliable open-source and free operating system for desktops, servers, mobile phones, lot of devices and embedded devices.
 - Bulleted
 - List